The requirements for obtaining a visa to Australia

 It goes without saying that you don’t want to leave your family behind when you move to Australia.
 In some cases, depending on the type of visa, partners and children are allowed to apply as subsequent entrants.
 If your visa does not allow subsequent entrants, family members will have to apply for a visa based on their intention and meet that visa’s requirements.

-Please feel free to chat to our immigration advisors for further clarification.
+Please feel free to contact us for further clarification.

 The next steps

 Once you have a handle on what you want to do in Australia, it’s recommended to do an eligibility assessment to determine if you meet all of the requirements for immigration to Australia.

 Keep in mind that your eligibility will depend on a combination of factors, for instance work experience and qualifications, and not just the requirements listed here.
 As we said, the questions discussed here are only the starting point.

 If your assessment has a positive outcome, you’ll be able to proceed with a visa application.
 This is when the real work starts!
 It’s during this stage that you’ll gather all documents and supporting evidence, and do any required tests, such as the IELTS.